HStep20/Ultimate-Unraid-Dashboard-Guide/readme.md

 - In your /mnt/user/appdata, create a folder called 'GUS-varken'
   - You can change this, but you'll need to edit the Docker-Compose stack if you do.
 - Download the 'varken.ini' file in the /appdata/GUS-varken folder of this repository
+- Set your INFLUXDB ip:port to your influxdb containers ip:port
 - The Varken.ini file consists of individual 'blocks' for each service you configure with it.
 You will need to go into each instance of tautulli/sonarr/radarr/lidarr/sickchill/ombi in order to set up the information like URLs and API Keys for each individual block
   - Read carefully, because there's a few ways to format things like ips/ports
 - Once all of your services you want to connect are configured in the varken.ini, place it into your appdata/GUS-varken folder on your server